Plusnet Broadband Review (Updated June 2026)

 Fibre (part-fibre / FTTC): average speeds up to 66Mb, depending on your line.

-Full Fibre (FTTP): currently available in 36, 74, 145, 300, 500 and 900Mb tiers, depending on what your address can get.
+Full Fibre (FTTP): currently listed in 74, 145, 300, 500 and 900Mb average-speed tiers, depending on what your address can get.

 Full Fibre 900: still the flagship package, aimed at heavy-use households where loads of people are streaming, gaming, working and backing up files at the same time.